active-logic/activelogic-cs/Doc/Reference/Decorators.md

 ## Life cycle

-Since decorators are stateful, on occasion it is appropriate to reset their state.
+Since decorators are stateful, on occasion it may be appropriate to reset their state.
 In order to reset a decorator, invoke `Reset()`.
-Oftentimes, however, a decorator's life-cycle is managed on your behalf, and `Reset()` is called implicitly:
+Usually, however, a decorator's life-cycle is managed on your behalf, and `Reset()` is called implicitly:

 - Inline decorators are automatically reset when the underlying task is reset.
 - Many decorators automatically reset 'on resume'.
 A resume occurs when control returns to a previously active execution path.

-If you are not using Unity, reset-on-resume requires a time manager; to provide your own time manager, implement `TimeManager` and assign `AbstractDecorator.timeManager`.
+The reset-on-resume feature is detailed [here](RoR.md)

 ## Inline decorators